Sinkasha/Reflections/content/Religion/God of the Sky Aeros.md

 ---
 publish: true
-title: Aeros
+Title: Aeros
-modified: 2025-09-16T09:56:18.000-07:00
+Type: Religion
-cssclasses: ""
+Blurb: God of the Sky
 ---
 # God of the Sky: Aeros
 *Chaotic Neutral*

 ![[Images/God of the Sky Symbol.png|100]]

 The god of the sky governs the winds and skies of Faltera, and in a sense is an embodiment of freedom.
-Is celebrated in the sky festival in [[Faltera/Fusilla/The Kingdom of Fusilla\|Fusilla]] during the apex of spring.
+Is celebrated in the sky festival in [[The Kingdom of Fusilla|Fusilla]] during the apex of spring.